amazon-archives/amazon-cognito-identity-js/README.md

 ## Random numbers

 In order to authenticate with the Amazon Cognito Identity Service, the client needs to generate a random number as part of the SRP protocol.
-The AWS SDK is only compatible with modern browsers, and these include support for cryptographically strong random values.
-If you do need to support older browsers then you should be aware that this is less secure, and if possible include a strong polyfill for `window.crypto.getRandomValues()` before including this library.
+The AWS SDK is only compatible with modern browsers, and these include [support for cryptographically strong random values](https://caniuse.com/#feat=cryptography).
+If you do need to support older browsers then you should include a strong polyfill for `window.crypto.getRandomValues()` before including this library.

 ## Change Log